 I think you’ll be surprised how easy and fun this dish is to make!
 I’m super excited that this time around I finally found an easy and tasty way to make the cheese using all long term ingredients — I think you’re going to love it!
 I found the idea for it at www.tacticalintelligence.com and then I played around with it and made up a variation that tastes equal to anything I could have put together using fresh ingredients.
-The homemade egg noodle recipe is used with permission from the book “The Everyday Gourmet” by Shari Haag — this recipe is available in my recipe index.
+The homemade egg noodle recipe is used with permission from the book “The Everyday Gourmet” by Shari Haag.
 Another fun thing that I get to share here is my new ravioli rolling pin that makes the process of pressing out the ravioli an absolute cinch!!

-You’re going to love being able to make homemade cheese ravioli for your family entirely from foods in your food storage!
+You’re going to love being able to make homemade cheese ravioli for your family entirely from long term foods in your food storage!